-The number of homes sold through the MLS® System of the BC Northern Real Estate Board totaled 383 units in August 2017.
-This was a decline of 12.6% from the previous August.
+The number of homes sold through the MLS® System of the BC Northern Real Estate Board totaled 292 units in April 2023.
+This was a sharp decrease of 29.5% from April 2022.

-On a year-to-date basis, home sales totalled 2,936 units over the first eight months of the year.
-This was up 0.4% from the same period in 2016 and on par with levels from 2015.
+On a year-to-date basis, home sales totaled 915 units over the first four months of the year.
+This was down sharply by 36.7% from the same period in 2022.

 The Board cautions that the average residential price is a useful figure only for establishing trends and comparisons over a period of time.
 It does not indicate an actual price for a home due to the wide selection of housing available over a vast geographic area (the Board serves an area covering over 600,000 square kilometers or 72% of the province).

-There were 7.3 months of inventory at the end of August 2017, up a bit from 6.7 months at the end of August 2016 and in line with the long-run average for this time of year.
+Months of inventory numbered 5.6 at the end of April 2023, up from the 3.3 months recorded at the end of April 2022 and below the long-run average of 6.3 months for this time of year.
 The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.